kronostechnologies/exegol/README.md

 ## What is this ?

 Starts an s3fs container mounting an s3 bucket containing sudoreplay backups.
-You can run sudoreplay commands against the container with the "replay" subcommand.
+You can run sudoreplay commands against the container with exegol's "replay" subcommand.
 The tool is designed to have environments in separate buckets, access can be restricted for users.

 ### Build exegol image.